GuyBarros/nomad0.10_release_blog_series/README.md

 ##### Consul UI
 ![Image](./assets/consul_screenshot.jpg)

-in Consul not only can we see all the Nomad servers and clients, we can also see the sidecar proxy (and a nifty little icon) for all the jobs we deployed with Nomad.
+In Consul not only can we see all the Nomad servers and clients, we can also see the sidecar proxy (and a nifty little icon) for all the jobs we deployed with Nomad.

-in the next blog, we'll take this app across datacenters and look at the new Spread feature; along side some nifty layer 7 routing with Consul Connect.
+In the next blog, we'll take this app across datacenters and look at the new Spread feature; along side some nifty layer 7 routing with Consul Connect.

 #### Special thanks

 [Eze Sunday](https://github.com/ezesundayeze/anonymouse-realtime-chat-app) who I forked the chat app from.

-my friend and colleague [Lance Haig](https://github.com/lhaig/) who helped me write this.
+My friend and colleague [Lance Haig](https://github.com/lhaig/) who helped me write this.

 and to another good friend [Nico "el jefe" Corrarello](https://github.com/ncorrare/) who makes everything in life look easy.